kuldeeppatle21/Breast-Cancer/README.md

  # Conclusion:

--> Machine learning techniques (SVM) was able to classify tumors into Malignant/Benign with 97% accuracy
+-> Machine learning techniques (SVM) was able to classify tumors into Malignant/Benign with 97% accuracy.

--> The technique can rapidly evaluate breast masses and classify them in a automated fasion/
+-> The technique can rapidly evaluate breast masses and classify them in a automated fasion.

--> The technique can be further imporoved by combining Computer Vision/ML techniques to directly classify cancer using the tissue images
+-> The technique can be further imporoved by combining Computer Vision/ML techniques to directly classify cancer using the tissue images.